SOFE3650F18/project-group-27/Deliverable 2/Iteration 1/README.md

-# 2.1 ADD Step 1: Review Inputs
+# 2.1 ADD Step 1: Review Inputs <br>
+In addition to these use cases, a number of quality attribute scenarios were elicited and documented in the table below.
+The associated use case for each scenario is also included.

 | Category        | Details           |
 | ------------- |:-------------|